gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Network management system

-Effective management requires a network management system that includes a comprehensive set of data and has different functions: fault/configuration/accounting/performance/security management.
+Effective management requires a #underline[network management system] that includes a comprehensive set of data and has different functions: fault/configuration/accounting/performance/security management.

-A network management system:

-- is a collection of tools for network monitoring and control
+- Is a collection of tools for network monitoring and control

-- consists of incremental hardware and software additions implemented among existing network components
+- Consists of incremental hardware and software additions implemented among existing network components

-- is designed to view the entire network as a unified architecture
+- Is designed to view the entire network as a unified architecture

-- the term element refers to network devices
+- The term element refers to network devices

 The principal components of a network management system:

+- NME = Network Management Entity

--  Each network node contains a collection of software devoted to the network management task
+  - Software at each network node/device devoted to network management tasks

+  - Collects statistics, responds to commands, provides status information

-  - Network Management Entity (NME)
+- NMA = Network Management Application

-- At least one host in the network is designated as the network control host, or manager
+  - Software running on the designated network control host/manager

-- The network control host includes a collection of software called the network management application (NMA)

-  - Used to allow an authorized user to manage the network
+  - Provides the user interface to allow authorized users to manage the network

-- Every other node in the network that is part of the network management system includes an NME, referred to as an agent

 We can differentiate the configurations this way:

 - In a traditional centralized network management scheme:

-  - one host in the configuration has the role of a network management station
+  - One host in the configuration has the role of a network management station

 - In a decentralized network management scheme:

-  - there can be multiple top-level management stations, which are referred to as management servers
+  - There can be multiple top-level management stations, which are referred to as management servers

-  - for many of the agents, the management server delegates responsibility to an intermediate manager, which plays the role of manager
+  - For many of the agents, the management server delegates responsibility to an intermediate manager, which plays the role of manager

 Network management has the following architecture:

-- The element management layer provides an interface to the network devices
+- The Element Management Layer (EML) provides an interface to the network devices

-- The network management layer (NML) provides a level of abstraction that does not depend on the details of specific elements
+- The Network Management Layer (NML) provides a level of abstraction that does not depend on the details of specific elements

-- The service management layer is responsible for adding intelligence and automation to filtered events
+- The Service Management Layer (SML) is responsible for adding intelligence and automation to filtered events

 == Security management

-Security management:
-- is concerned with generating, distributing, and storing encryption keys

-- is concerned with monitoring and controlling access

-- is involved with the collection, storage, and examination of audit records and security logs
+#underline[Security management]:

-- provides facilities for protection of network resources and user information
+- handles encryption keys, monitors and controls access, protects network resources and applies security policies

 - has the purpose to support the application of security policies, including: